mharen/mharen.github.io/blog/2009/2009-07-ruminations-in-pictures.md

 Don’t let the adorable smiling pig fool you, that’s swine powder in a box.
 Interestingly enough it actually [looks like](http://www.amazon.com/Goya-Ham-Flavored-Concentrate-1-41/dp/B0002HAAOM) it might be pretty good:
 <blockquote>

-<strong>Ingredients:</strong> Salt, Monosodium Glutamate, Artificial Ham Flavor, Hydrolyzed Vegetable Protein, Silica.
+**Ingredients:** Salt, Monosodium Glutamate, Artificial Ham Flavor, Hydrolyzed Vegetable Protein, Silica.
 </blockquote>

 Or so I thought until Sarah asked how they get “artificial ham flavor”.
 Good question.
 I asked Maya and this was her expression: